-% of valued • Methodology Description Inputs Adjustments basis Fund Raising Used for unquoted investments where there has been a funding round, generally within the last twelve months The price of the most recent investment A liquidity discount is applied, typically 15%.
+Methodology Description Inputs Adjustments % of valued basis port d on Fund Raising Used for unquoted investments where there has been a funding round, generally within the last twelve months The price of the most recent investment A liquidity discount is applied, typically 15%.
 Where last funding round is greater than twelve months then further discounts ranging between 0% and 100% are applied.
-100% Earnings Used for investments which we can determine a set of listed companies with similar characteristics Earnings multiples are applied to the earnings of the company to determine the enterprise value A liquidity discount is applied, typically 15% 0% Debt/Loan notes Loan investments The fair value of debt investment is deemed to be cost less any impairment provision Impairment provision if deemed necessary 0% Indicative offers Used where an investment is in a sales process, a price has been agreed but the transaction has not yet settled Contracted proceeds or best estimate of expected proceeds A discount between 5% - 10% is applied to reflect any uncertain adjustments to expected proceeds 0% Discounted cash flow Used for companies with long- term cash flows Long term cash flows are discounted at a rate considered appropriate for the business, typically 9% - 12.5% A liquidity discount is applied, typically 15% 0% Group Gr oup Change in fair v value in the year: 2021 2 020 £ £ Fair value gains 5 11,895 70, 952 Fair value losse 25 (340,978) 210,8 311) (329,083) 139,8 359)
+26% Earnings Used for investments which we can determine a set of listed companies with similar characteristics Earnings multiples are applied to the earnings of the company to determine the enterprise value A liquidity discount is applied, typically 15% 0% Debt/Loan notes Loan investments The fair value of debt investment is deemed to be cost less any impairment provision Impairment provision if deemed necessary 0% Indicative offers Used where an investment is in a sales process, a price has been agreed but the transaction has not yet settled Contracted proceeds or best estimate of expected proceeds A discount between 5% - 10% is applied to reflect any uncertain adjustments to expected proceeds 74% Discounted cash flow Used for companies with long- term cash flows Long term cash flows are discounted at a rate considered appropriate for the business, typically 9% - 12.5% A liquidity discount is applied, typically 15% 0% Group Gı oup Change in fair value in the year: 2022 2 2021 £ £ Fair value gain S 2,982,077 11 ,895 Fair value losse es (291,479) (340, 978) 2,690,598 (329, 083)